zendframework/zf-mkdoc-theme/README.md

     - secure: "..."
 ```

+### 4. Choose a build for deployment

+You should only deploy documentation from a single build job.
+To do that, we'll
-Fourth, we'll add an environment variable to a single build; on success, that
+add an environment variable to a single build; on success, that build will then
-build will then build and deploy the documentation.
-We usually use the latest
-PHP 5 version for this:
+build and deploy the documentation.
+We usually use the latest PHP 5 version for
+this.

+When determining when to build, we only want to build when:

+- on the master branch
+- if it's not a pull request

+Finally, MkDocs and its extensions are installed under the user, in
+`$HOME/.local/bin`, so we want to add that to the path when we're on a build
+that deploys.

+Thefollowing shows an example of the changes necessary, under the 5.6 build:

 ```yaml
 matrix: